SAP-samples/btp-terraform-samples/released/discovery_center/mission_3061/README.md

    - The trust setup to the custom IdP

 2. In the directory `step2` the following resources are created:
-   - the assignment of Cloud FOundry org roles
+   - the assignment of Cloud Foundry org roles
    - a new Cloud Foundry space
    - the assignment of Cloud Foundry space roles
    - the ABAP environment (service instance)